The team won the NWAC championship in 1979 and has earned seven league titles (most recent in 2018) and five top four finishes (most recent in 2018).

 Dmitruk led the Tritons to the North Region title and a 4th place finish at the NWAC Tournament.
 She averaged the most kills per set in the region.
 Dmitruk also received the NWAC Academic Excellence Award for her efforts in the classroom.
 Link to the AVCA website

-An effective but unorthodox star leads Edmonds CC volleyball
+An effective but unorthodox star leads Edmonds College volleyball

 Michelle Dmitruk, a Cascade High School alumna, didn't take a traditional path to success.
 Dmitruk, a 5-foot-10 sophomore, is the top player for an Edmonds team that is 29-6, went undefeated in the North Region, and carries the No. 4 ranking in the NWAC coaches poll into the NWAC tournament, which takes place Thursday through Sunday at the Greater Tacoma Convention Center.
 The Tritons open the double-elimination tournament against West Region No. 4 Tacoma at 2 p.m.
 Thursday.